bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_LinearReferencingMethod/Documentation.md

-Specifies a linear referencing method (according to ISO 19148 - LR_LinearReferencingMethod).
+Describes the manner in which measurements are made along (and optionally offset from) a linear element.

+> NOTE Definition according to ISO 19148:2012